react5com/data-table/README.md

-# ui-library-template
+# data-table
-A template of a React UI library with a test app.
-It uses a monorepo structure.
+A data-table component.